Qualcomm Smells a Deal...

 That should help as well.
 NVIDIA's current market cap? $2.85T.
 In other words, it's 10x Qualcomm and Intel combined.

 Having said all that, it feels like this deal is pretty unlikely – at least any time soon.
-After weeks of endless bad news, Intel finally swung back a bit with a flurry of news deals following a recent board meeting.
+After weeks of endless bad news, Intel finally swung back a bit with a flurry of new deals/ideas following a recent board meeting.
 Presumably, Gelsinger will be given more time to execute and operate on that strategy.
 Qualcomm's offer would have to be so above-and-beyond and it seems like they would really have to stretch to make such an offer, which would seemingly be the biggest tech deal of all time.1

 Microsoft on the other hand...2